-In terms of when, I put the X mark on a particular branch when I used a process of elimination to determine that the root cause of the client's problem was not in this particular branch.
+In terms of when, I put the X mark on a particular branch when I used process of elimination to determine that the root cause of the client's problem was not in that particular branch.

 Next, I tackled the next branch, worked through it until I determine that it too was another dead end.
 And I drew an X in that branch too.

 And the client (or interviewer) can clearly see there are only two more logical branches left.
 I want the client to visually see this process of eliminating one branch after another until there is one branch left -- which is the root cause of the client's problems.